David Baum and Susan Offner

 Author Baum has also prepared a series of quiz questions, each with sample trees, in conjunction with a similar article in Science.
 This could be given as a pre-post test process to assess misconceptions at the beginning, then measure the extent of corrected concepts at the end of the unit.
 Science magazine and the author maeks this quiz available free in pdf format.

 Taxonomic Hierarchy and Phylogenetic Trees: One use for an evolutionary tree that was not presented, but should have, was to show how the taxonomic hierarchy relates to the recency of branching in the tree.
 Species, genera, families, orders, etc. are simply our recognition of different levels in the nested groups of ever-larger clades.
 To find a version useful for classroom instruction, go to Microevolution to Macroevolution and Classification for a PDF copy with directions for use.
 A slightly different version of this can also be found in the Teaching About Evolution and the Nature of Science book by the NAS, chapter 3, page 32 online.
 And for a pdf copy of the only diagram Darwin included in his Origin of Species, go to Darwin's Tree.
+This one has been enhanced to show modern taxonomic terms for branches and groups of branches.

 The authors encourage the frequent teaching of tree-thinking and a useful resource for such ideas at http://www.tree-thinking.org/resources.html I strongly recommend this source.